 - Interviews with licensed asbestos removalists to understand supply chain and identify any barriers and/or concerns.

 - Documented asbestos disposal steps for each local council on the taskforce and produced tailored fact sheets, now available on council websites.

-- Research study into volumes of legacy asbestos in the commercial sector.
+- Research study into volumes of legacy asbestos in the non-residential (commercial) sector. (view here)

-- Review asbestos management models used in other jurisdictions.
+- Reviewed asbestos management models used in other jurisdictions.

 - Review costs associated with asbestos disposal and ways in which these can be minimised.